holt/syringe/README.md

 *fetch*  | `map, callback` | Retrieve mapped items asynchronously.
 In order to the do this each map entry requires a `path` property and a `bind` property.
 The `path` property is a string containing the HTTP path to the resource.
 The `bind` property indicates the value you want to ultimately associate with this key. | [See below](#register-asynchronous-items)
 *wrap*   | `name, wrapper, ctx` | Wrap an existing method in the repository with another method in order to develop middleware. | [See below](#wrap-example)

+## Examples ##

+The following sections describe how to initialize a new Syringe repository, populate it with data, and bind the data to functions in order to inject dependencies.

 ### Initialization and Registration